samvrlewis/coreboot/samplay.md

 fmap_locate_area
 rdev_mmap

-Current thought is that maybe find_fmap_directory is putting bad data into the region device.
+Current thought is that maybe find_fmap_directory is putting NULL data into the region device.
 This bit of code is triggered:

 	if (region_device_sz(&fmap_cache.rdev))
 	{
 		printk(BIOS_DEBUG, "d\n");
 		return rdev_chain_full(fmrd, &fmap_cache.rdev);
 	}

+It gets there from the above call stack

+fmap_locate_area
+find_fmap_directory
+rdev_chain_full
+rdev_chain

+Looks like the fmap_cache is not properly getting initialized.
+But it is static memory so should be zeroised!!!

+I reckon there's something dodgy going on with bss